|

 Guest satisfaction and retention are paramount in the hospitality industry, and housekeepers play a significant role in achieving these goals.
 A clean and well-maintained room can make guests feel valued and appreciated, enhancing their overall experience.

 On the other hand, a dirty or unkempt room can tarnish a guest’s perception of the hotel, leading to negative reviews and reduced likelihood of returning.
-According to a report by McKinsey & Company, a 5% increase in guest satisfaction can lead to a staggering 25% increase in revenue. 🎉
+According to Hospitality Net, an increase in guest satisfaction can lead to an increase in revenue. 🎉

 Furthermore, housekeepers often serve as the face of the hotel, interacting with guests on a daily basis.
 Their professionalism, attention to detail, and friendly demeanor can leave a lasting impression and contribute to guest loyalty.